Molmed/allium/README.md

 - Python 3.8+
 - Conda

-For regenerating metadata for a different reference genome:
+For preprocessing GEX data or regenerating metadata:
 - R 4.4.1 or later, and renv

 You may need to install additional libraries depending on your operating system.